nils-braun/learningpage/README.md

 * backend: flask service for the API.
 Can be accessed via http://127.0.0.1:8000/services/learningpage, but needs a correct jupyterhub login cookie.
 Exchanges the user hoe folders with the jupyterhub component, to be able tu submit and access the notebooks of the users.

-## Open ToDos Backend:
-* handle multiple versions of assignments correctly during submit Currently we assume that the notebook related to a assignment needs to be compared with exactly this assignment.
-The way this is done, is that the assignment is looked up in the content database based on the POST command the user calls.
-  However if there was an update, the notebook could in principle still be related to another assignment.
-  This needs to be handled.

 ## Backend